Cyberbolt/CyberDB/README_EN.md

-We can get the length of CyberDict using the 'get_length' method
+We can get the length of 'CyberDict' using the 'get_length' method

 ```python